-Salaries for the Named Executive Officers are reviewed annually by the President and Chief Executive Officer, based on a review of corporate and individual performance and individual levels of responsibility.
-Although no formal industry-peer benchmarking group has been established, the President and Chief Executive Officer reviews publicly available information regarding the executive compensation of certain of the Corporation's competitors.
+Salaries for the Named Executive Officers are reviewed annually by the Chief Executive Officer, based on a review of corporate and individual performance and individual levels of responsibility.
+Although no formal industry-peer benchmarking group has been established, the Chief Executive Officer reviews publicly available information regarding the executive compensation of certain of the Corporation's competitors.
 In addition, Birchcliff participates in and uses the annual Mercer Total Compensation Survey for the energy sector as discussed above.
-Based on his review, the President and Chief Executive Officer submits his salary recommendations for the Named Executive Officers for consideration by the Compensation Committee.
-The Compensation Committee then reviews the recommendations of the President and Chief Executive Officer and submits its recommendations to the full Board.
+Based on his review, the Chief Executive Officer submits his salary recommendations for the Named Executive Officers for consideration by the Compensation Committee.
+The Compensation Committee then reviews the recommendations of the Chief Executive Officer and submits its recommendations to the full Board.

-In determining the salaries to be paid to the Named Executive Officers in respect of the financial year ended December 31, 2020, the Compensation Committee took into account the Corporation's performance, the contributions made by such executive officers, their individual levels of responsibility, their experience and expertise, how their compensation levels related to compensation packages that would be achievable by such executive officers from other opportunities and available salary survey data and other information publicly disclosed by certain of the Corporation's competitors.
-Given the strong corporate performance and the exceptional individual performances in 2019, a moderate increase to the base salary of each of the Named Executive Officers for 2020 was approved at the meetings of the Compensation Committee and the Board held in December 2019.
+In determining the salaries to be paid to the Named Executive Officers in respect of the financial year ended December 31, 2021, the Compensation Committee took into account the Corporation's performance, the contributions made by such executive officers, their individual levels of responsibility, their experience and expertise, how their compensation levels related to compensation packages that would be achievable by such executive officers from other opportunities and available salary survey data and other information publicly disclosed by certain of the Corporation's competitors.
+The outbreak of the COVID-19 pandemic had a significant negative impact on global economic conditions in 2020.
+This included a sharp decrease in crude oil demand which, combined with other macro-economic conditions, resulted in significant volatility in oil and natural gas commodity prices, as well as economic uncertainty.
+The Corporation determined that due to these circumstances, base salaries for the Named Executive Officers would be frozen for 2021.